altruios/namshubettulpa/public/namshubettulpa/chapters/the-undernet.md

 ~It had been already an hour since she landed~
 ~A small moment of panic hit her, she was stranded - in New York~ `['With no real money.'
-'Left here',
+'Stuck here',
-'Maybe Felix already left',
+'Maybe Felix is already gone',
 'Maybe Rossin would not wake up...',
 'Maybe...']`
 ~She didn't write this list to the board~
-~She would have kept going except she heard a noise to her left~ *Rossin sat down next to her*
+~She would have kept going except she heard a noise to her right~ *Rossin sat down next to her*
 *She turned to him*
 "M::What took you so long?"